 Hygiene isn’t just a matter of smelling nice while you wait out a disaster.
 If you get dirty, then it can become a serious health risk.

 - Toilet Paper: You can wipe with magazine pages or even stones, but do you really want to?
 Plus, you can use toilet paper to make an emergency heater.

-- Trash Bags and Buckets: For making an off-grid toilet.
+- Trash Bags and Buckets: For making a two-bucket toilet system.

 - Hand Sanitizer: Using this instead of soap will help you save water.

 - Female Hygiene Items: My wife uses a menstrual cup, which is reusable and lasts 5 years, so we don’t stockpile these.
 More on feminine hygiene in an emergency.

 - Baby wipes: These are great for cleaning yourself when you can’t take a shower.